ChickTechRDU/rpi-wordpress-screen/README.md

 My name is Sneha Gunta and I'm a Senior Software Applications Engineer.
 As a Software Engineer, I:

-- Fixing the world's problems one line of code at a time :)
+- Fix the world's problems one line of code at a time :)
-- On a serious note, I
+- On a serious note, I work on applications that help Red Hat sell the products we make.
+- I write code to add features and make enhancements to these applications that help make working with them easier
+- I also work on fixing bugs that make it better for our users to use our applications

 My name is Claudia Van Valkenhoef and I'm a Manager.
 As a Manager I'm responsible for: